See below for more information on the various modalities and tools we might find helpful.

 The first 30 minutes are spent understanding your health history, assessing your present condition(s), and setting goals for your care.
 We may discuss nutrition, lifestyle, stress, exercise, sleep, and previous lab work.
 This is followed by treatment tailored to your needs and using appropriate modalities from Japanese and Chinese traditions.
 I generally do not prescribe herbs or supplements at the first visit.

 Please wear comfortable clothing or bring shorts or loose pants to change into and eat a light snack before treatment.
 It is best not to be hungry or full.
-If you have recent lab work, X-rays, MRI reports, etc. please provide copies (electronic are best, but paper copies are fine too) so I can include them in your file.
+If you have recent lab work, X-rays, MRI reports, etc. please provide copies (via email is best, but paper copies are fine too) so I can include them in your file.

 Follow Up Visit